arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-03-04-strain-engineering-internship-spring-2018-at-clara-foods.md

 ---
 title: Strain Engineering Internship Spring 2018 at Clara Foods
-position: Strain Engineering Internship - Spring 2018
+position: Strain Engineering Internship - Summer 2018
 templateKey: jobs-post
-path: /jobs/clarafoods/strain-engineering-internship-spring-2018
+path: /jobs/clarafoods/strain-engineering-internship-summer-2018
-date: 2018-03-05T00:27:14.458Z
+date: '2018-03-23T19:27:14-04:00'
 companyRelated: /clarafoods
 ---
+Have you learned enough engineering principles from your textbooks and classes, but wonder how they are applied in the food and biotech industries?
+Do you want to leverage technology to feed the world with protein that promotes human health, safeguards our environment, and alleviates animal suffering?

-We are looking for an enthusiastic intern to join our strain engineering team for a three- to six-month internship program, starting in early January 2018.
+We are looking for an **enthusiastic intern to join our strain engineering team for a three- to six-month internship program, starting in summer 2018**.
 The candidate will be working on strain engineering tasks including molecular cloning, high throughput screening, microbe culturing and other processes.

 We are looking for:

 \- Preferably a junior or senior in a BS or MS Program in biology, bioengineering, genetics or other related majors